 Take the time to view a variety of different homes.
 Establish what you like, what you don't like, and what you can afford.
 Make sure that whoever is going to be living in the home also plays a role in making the decision, as it is important for everyone to be comfortable and happy.

 You may find, as you only have a small amount of time inside each home, that it is difficult to remember details about each house, particularly if you are viewing multiple homes in a single day.
 You need to take in as much as you can while you're on each property, but what are the important details to remember?
 Well, here are a few ideas.

 Make sure you are well prepared for each open house.
 You should bring a measuring tape, a notebook or writing pad, and a camera (unless your cell phone has a good camera).
 Take as many notes as possible while you are viewing the house, but make sure you don't spend all your time writing and no time looking around and soaking up the atmosphere of the house.
 Notes are especially important if you are viewing multiple open homes, and will help you to remember which house had the large kitchen, which had the living room filled with natural light, and which had ample storage space.
-Photos can also prove very helpful, but make sure you have permission from the realtor before doing so.
+Photos can also prove very helpful, but make sure you have permission from the REALTOR® before doing so.

-Picture your current home and compare whether new homes you are looking at would have enough storage space for all of your belongings.
+Picture your current home and compare.
+Does this Open House you are looking at have enough storage space for all of your belongings?
 It is also important to assess the outside of the house too.
 Is the guttering in good condition?
 Are there any tiles missing from the roof?
 Does the yard have enough space to meet your needs?
-Finding answers to each of these questions will help you find a great new home that can meet the every need of you and your family.
+Answers to each of these questions will help you find a great new home.
+One that can meet the every need of you and your family.